annamariakou/SOC-Fellowship-Annamaria-Koutsoras/README.md

 # 🐍 Intro to Python

 Welcome to Python 101!
 Python is a programming language used across many fields like web development, data analysis and AI.
-Due to its simplicity and readibility it's a great language for you to begin your programming journey.
+Due to its simplicity and readability it's a great language for you to begin your programming journey.

 ## 🚀 Objectives